shreeyashsalunke/Pulse-and-Bloom-v2/README.md

 <h2>Building up the Installation</h2>
-The installation was divided into 3 major parts:
+The installation was divided into 3 major parts:<br>
 - <a href="#electronics">The Electronics</a><br>
 - <a href="#software">The Software</a><br>
 - <a href="#fab">Fabrication of the Lotus Structure and the Aesthetics</a><br>